puniverse/capsule/README.md

 which specifies the application's main class, or,

-    Application : [the Maven coordinates of the application's main JAR]
+    Application : [the Maven coordinates of the application's main JAR or the path of the main JAR within the capsule]

 or,